elh/gpt-doc-chat/README.md

 ```

 I also have a `query-docs_completions.py` version uses the older and more expensive `text-davinci-003` model and completions API, instead of chat APIs.
 The benefit to that approach is that it respects sysytem prompts much more.

+I also have a simple, janky server that wraps the `query-docs.py` script for prototyping web integrations: `server.py`

 ### Embed documents into a csv file
 ```bash